austin0150/ClusterAssigner/README.md

 # ClusterAssigner
-A small program to assign geographic X,Y coordinates to clusters
+## Description
+This is a program that will take a csv file containing Longitude and Latitude, and add a column containing a cluster ID and distance to that cluster center, given a second csv file that contains coordinates of cluster centers.

-## This is a program that I built to aid in a project for my statistics class.
+I built this program to help deal with a large dataset for a statistics class assignment.

 ## It can help you take a large set of data and assign clusters to the datapoints.
 Then you can visualize with tools like Tableau.
 ![CLUSTER MAP](Images/Cluster.png)